-Table 1: Segmenting markers
+Table 1. beginning markers

 Marker Value meaning

 0x00 Segment-number

-OxFB Byte offset
+0xFB Byte offset

-3.2Versioning
+3.3 Versioning

 In NDN, all Data packets are immutable and cannot be changed after being published.
 Therefore, when an applications needs to publish a "new" version of the data, it should be published under a new unique name using a proper versioning protocol.
-The main goal and property of the versioning protocol is to explicitly define the name-based ordering of Data versions: the "larger" is the name (in NDN-TLV canonical ordering [3]), the "newer" is the version of the Data.1
+The main goal and property of the versioning protocol is to explicitly define the name-based ordering of Data versions: the "larger" is the name (in NDN-TLV canonical ordering [3]), the "newer" is the version of the Data.
+This property can be used by third-parties, e.g., to prioritize caching of the latest versions of data.